Position: Professor of Pharmacogenomics

 - Epigenetic Pharmacology: Chemopreventive effects on chromatin regulation pathways such as histone acetylation and histone methylations and cross talk between post-transcriptional modifications.

-Dr. Bhatia is an associate professor in the Department of Pharmacogenomics in Bernard J Dunn School of Pharmacy, Shenandoah University in Fairfax campus, Virginia.
+Dr. Bhatia is a professor in the Department of Pharmacogenomics in Bernard J Dunn School of Pharmacy, Shenandoah University in Fairfax campus, Virginia.
 Dr. Bhatia has extensive experience in pharmaceutical education, research and training medical, pharmacy and graduate students.
 Dr. Bhatia’s primary research interest encompasses cancer biology, cancer therapeutics and cancer prevention.
 His laboratory is associated with investigating mechanism-based chemopreventive and therapeutic effects of various medicinal plants, natural products, dietary and synthetic agents using various pre-clinical models of cancer.

 Dr. Bhatia has extensively published original research papers and authoritative review articles, book chapters, and have presented over numerous papers at various national and international scientific meetings.
 Dr. Bhatia is the